STAT Delivery Protocols for VA Medical Center Specimen Courier Work

 How is dispatch structured for STAT response?

-JTJRE structures STAT dispatch around the Horizon Pack and Ship operational base in Elizabethtown KY with regional teaming partners for geographic coverage outside the immediate KY operating footprint.
+JTJRE structures STAT dispatch around a documented operational base with regional teaming partners for geographic coverage outside the immediate operating footprint.
 Dispatch software with route-optimization and driver-location-aware assignment is sized to the contract scope.
 For VISN1 or other out-of-region opportunities, JTJRE's standard pattern is teaming with a similarly-situated SDVOSB regional carrier under joint venture or subcontract.

 What performance metrics does VA track on STAT compliance?